ptorru/octoml-cli-tutorials/README.md

 **OS coverage**:
 We support MacOS, Linux (Ubuntu 18.04+), and Windows.
 If you wish to use the CLI on Ubuntu 18.04, please ensure your protobuf version is on 3.19.4.

-This repository contains [multiple examples](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos) of deploying OctoML containers to any cloud environment given an image registry and K8s cluster, but the containers can be used in any environment that supports Docker.

-## Core commands
+## Core commands to deploy your own model using our CLI

-**Note: that you do not need to provide an OctoML API access token at this stage.**
+**Note: that you do not need to provide an OctoML API access token at this stage.
+If you run these commands without setting an OctoML API token beforehand, we do not upload your model to the OctoML platform.**

 1. `octoml init`: This is the first command we recommend that you run.
 It helps you set up an input configuration file by prompting you for the information required for the CLI to generate a container for deployment.